 Scores in the current database are for the breeding season only (RD-b), but non-breeding scores (RD-n) will be added soon.
 RD-b scores for most species were derived from BBS raw data from the period 2005-2014 (Pardieck et al. 2015), based on the mean birds/route/year within the region vs. the same measure in other comparable regions.
 Other sources of data and expert opinion were used for species with few range-wide abundance data.
 In particular, eBird relative frequency data for the month of June & 1st week of July period (eBird 2017) were used to estimate relative density for many species with poor abundance data.
-A comparison of BBS relative density vs. eBird relative frequency for birds with at least 90% of population covered well by both BBS and eBird found very good correspondence and was used to estimate equivalent criteria for RD scores based on eBird frequencies (see table below). eBird relative frequency for the species was outside of BBS coverage, e.g., for a species with highest density outside of North America.
+A comparison of BBS relative density vs. eBird relative frequency for birds with at least 90% of population covered well by both BBS and eBird found very good correspondence and was used to estimate equivalent criteria for RD scores based on eBird frequencies (see table below). eBird relative frequency data were also used to adjust RD values where the region with maximum eBird frequency for the species was outside of BBS coverage, e.g., for a species with highest density outside of North America.
 In those cases, BBS-based relative abundances within continental U.S. and Canada were adjusted downward by the ratio of eBird maximum frequency in all regions versus eBird maximum frequency in continental U.S. and Canada.